SeaIce-Math/spice-team.github.io/data_products.md

 layout: default
 ---

-## Sea Ice Floe Products
+## Sea-Ice Floe Products

-Link to data repository coming soon...

-Reduced Resolution PNGs
-*Derived from High-resolution Optical Literal Imagery Derived Products
+These products are derived from high-resolution optical Literal Imagery Derived Products (LIDPs) acquired from the United States Geological Survey Global Fiducials Library (https://www.usgs.gov/core-science-systems/nli/global-fiducials-library).
+A full description of the Sea-Ice Floe Products is in Denton and Timmermans (2021, submitted to _Geophysical Research Letters_).
+The data format below is reduced-resolution (10%) PNG.
+A link to the data repository with full-resolution products available for download is coming soon...

 20140424
 <img src="/images/sea_ice_floe_products/display_miz01a628560aws01_20140424_m_fr_bwthresh045_strel1_20e_halfstep_labeled_rgb.png" alt="" class="img-responsive">